 Built between 1865 and 1872, the Lévis Forts were designed to protect Quebec City against an American invasion.
 The last in a series of three detached forts, Fort No. 1 attests to the remarkable technological innovations of the time.
 Stroll through dark, vaulted tunnels, discovering underground firing ranges, a powder magazine and casemates.
-Learn about the history of the fort and military strategies.
-And on a clear day, enjoy the superb panorama.
+Learn about the history of the fort and military strategies and on a clear day, enjoy the superb panoramic views atop the fort.

 Grosse Île and the Irish Memorial National Historic Site

 Located in the middle of the St. Lawrence River, Grosse île was a quarantine station for the port of Québec from 1832 to 1937.
 Relive the troubling experiences of immigrants who set sail in hopes of a better future, and those who cared for them upon arrival.

 Fortifications of Québec National Historic Site

 A jewel of the provincial capital, the Fortifications of Québec National Historic Site is a reminder of the richness of the city's military past.
 The site takes us back to the French and British regimes when Québec played a deciding role in the defence of the colony.